marks530/ms2-project-resubmit/README.md

 ## Testing

 Completed testing of all the html code at the following address

  -  [W3 Validator](https://validator.w3.org/nu/#textarea)

  and the css.style file using the css checkbox on the same page The results of the first validation checks are shown below The result from the index.html page

  ![index validation check](https://marks530.github.io/ms2-project-resubmit/images/index.html_validation_check.jpeg)

- All the problems and waring were investigated and resolved as shown in the image below.
+ All the problems and warning were investigated and resolved as shown in the image below.

  ![index pass validation](https://marks530.github.io/ms2-project-resubmit/images/validation_pass_index_page.jpeg)